-Please refer to Figure 2.3 which shows the front panel of the Remote unit.
-The LCD display has 4 lines of 40 characters each.
+The back-lit LCD display has 4 lines of 40 characters each.
+The viewing angle of the display can be adjusted using the Contrast knob.

 There are five function keys just below the display.
-NEXT SCREEN and PREVIOUS SCREEN are used to move between the different operating screens of the 6300.
-At present there are only three upper level operating screens: Main, Calibrate and Self test.
+NEXT SCREEN and PREVIOUS SCREEN are used to move between the different operating screens of the 6500.
+At present there are only three upper level operating screens : Main, Calibrate and Self test.